 Runnymede is a race equality think tank.
 Twenty years after Runnymede’s original report on Islamophobia, the Aziz Foundation is supporting the publication of a report revisiting the findings in today’s context.

 The Foundation will part-fund Sadaqa Day 2016, a day of Muslim-led social action aimed at Muslim families, institutions, youth groups and community groups.
 It is open to all and one of its main objectives is to bring people together from different backgrounds who have not worked together or met each other before.

 Safe Passage helps unaccompanied child refugees and vulnerable adults to find safe and legal routes to the UK.
 Our grant will help recruit and train volunteer translators and interpreters to provide face-to-face guidance to refugees in their own language.

-In a bid to aid and assist the increasing number of men and women that make up London’s homeless population, the Aziz Foundation will be supporting St. James’s Church, Piccadilly, in providing hot meals on a weekly basis to those sleeping rough in and around central London.
+To assist the increasing number of homeless people in London, the Aziz Foundation will be supporting St. James’s Church, Piccadilly, in providing hot meals on a weekly basis to those sleeping rough in and around central London.

 UpRising is a youth leadership initiative working to equip young people from disadvantaged backgrounds with new opportunities to fulfil their leadership potential.
 The Aziz Foundation is supporting its ‘One Million Mentors” initiative which aims to connect one million mentors with one million young people with a view to developing new talent.